 With the Dominican Sisters of Springfield in charge, the school opened in September 1955, with 130 pupils in its first four grades and Sister Mary Estelle as the Principal.
 One grade was added each year so that by 1957 the enrollment for six grades was over 200 students and three Dominican Sister of Springfield and one lay teacher comprised the staff of the school.
-The old mission church was abandoned as a church and the congregation moved for a short time into the upper level of the Church/School building and then into a basement Church on March 9, 1958.
-The old mission church was converted into four additional classrooms, and was used by the parish during the 1960’s.to Top
+The old mission church was abandoned as a church and the congregation moved for a short time into the upper level of the Church/School building and then into the lower level (now known as McDonnell Hall) on March 9, 1958.
+The old mission church was converted into four additional classrooms, and was used by the parish during the 1960’s.

 In 1969, Father Joseph J. Reikas was appointed the fourth pastor, and the school entered into share time instruction with the public district.
 Middle school students would travel to Algonquin Middle School for half-day sessions five times a week for courses in mathematics, earth science, history, industrial arts or home economics and physical education.
 That shared time instruction continued until 1983.
 The first of the Annual Parish Dinner Dances was held in 1976 as the country celebrated its bicentennial.

-In early 1993, Father Michael Tierney (now Monsignor Tierney), was named pastor.
+In early 1993, Father Michael Tierney (now Monsignor), was named pastor.
 He led the parish for 18 years, the longest tenure of any pastor to date.
 In the late 1990’s he began to identify a growing and strong Filipino Community within the parish, and four Filipino associates have served at Saint Margaret Mary.
-Also during this time, he identified a community of people of Polish decent who wished to celebrate Mass, Sacraments and devotions in the Polish language.
-Although they lived in the Fox Valley area, they continued to drive into the City of Chicago to go to Mass.
+Also during this time, he identified a group of people of Polish descent who wished to celebrate Mass as a community, and to have Sacraments and devotions in the Polish language.
+Although they lived in the northwest suburban area, they continued to drive into the City of Chicago to go to Mass.
 The Divine Word Society, a Community of Priests and Brothers in Techny, Illinois came to the parish to assist with the Polish Community.
-This has grown to a community of over 1,000 Polish families, and we now have a Polish cultural school that teaches the children of these families both Religious Education and the history, culture, language, and geography of the Polish People and Nation.
+This community has grown to over 1,000 Polish families, and we now also have a Polish cultural school that teaches the children of these families both Religious Education and the history, culture, language, and geography of the Polish People and Nation.

 In 2002, it became clear that the growth of the parish and its children and ministries required another increase in our parish physical plant.
 At that time the local public school district was looking to move the local grade school and indicated they would be interested in accepting Fr.
 Tierney’s offer to buy the Eastview school building and property.
-This purchase doubled the number of classes in our Catholic Elementary School and provided additional space for the Religious Education and Youth Ministry programs, as well as for meeting space for 130 Parish ministries.
+This purchase doubled the number of classes in our Catholic Elementary School and provided additional space for the Religious Education and Youth Ministry programs, as well as for meeting space for our many Parish ministries.
 The purchase price was $3,400,000, but it would have been much more had we not received an additional blessing in the gift of construction and remodeling from an anonymous donor through a Catholic Foundation.
-The Catholic Elementary School and the Elementary Religious Program moved into the new Education Center just after Labor Day 2003.
+The Catholic Elementary School, the Elementary religious educations programs, and the Polish school all moved into the new Education Center just after Labor Day 2003.